Protecting the Fitchburg State Community and the Environment from Biologically Hazardous Materials

 - Fitchburg State University RCR and IBC Training Guidelines (PDF)

 - CITI Collaborative Institutional Training Initiative Website

 Material Transfer, Research Intent and Intellectual Property Agreements

 Investigators who require institutional approval of Material Transfer, Research Intent or Intellectual Property Agreements should fill out, print, and sign these agreements.
-Please provide paper copies of the signed agreements to the Dean of Health and Natural Sciences (Dr. John Schaumloffel, ex-officio member of the IBC, Thompson Hall 108), who will arrange institutional approval.
+Please provide paper copies of the signed agreements to the Dean of Health and Natural Sciences (Dr. Margaret Hoey, ex-officio member of the IBC, Percival Hall room G05), who will arrange institutional approval.